pizlonator/fil-c-website/source/index.md

 ## What is Fil-C?

 Fil-C is a fanatically compatible memory-safe implementation of C and C++.
 Lots of software compiles and runs with Fil-C with zero or minimal changes.
 All memory safety errors are caught as Fil-C panics.
-Fil-C achieves this using a combination of concurrent garbage collection and invisible capabilities.
+Fil-C achieves this using a combination of concurrent garbage collection and invisible capabilities (InvisiCaps).
 Every C operation is checked against the capability.
 Fil-C has no `unsafe` escape hatch of any kind.

 ## Key Features

-- **Memory Safety**: Advanced runtime checks to prevent exploitable memory safety errors.
+- **Memory Safety**: Advanced runtime checks to prevent [exploitable memory safety errors](invisicaps_by_example.html).
 Unlike other approaches to increasing the safety of C, Fil-C achieves complete memory safety with zero escape hatches.
 - **C and C++ Compatibility**: Your C or C++ software most likely compiles and runs in Fil-C with zero changes.
+[Many open source programs](programs_that_work.html) work great in Fil-C.
 - **Modern Tooling**: Compiler is based on a recent version of clang, supports all clang extensions, most GCC extensions, and works with existing C/C++ build systems (make, autotools, cmake, meson, etc).

 ## Getting Started